hsmaan/Iniquitate/README.md

     Note that the above Snakemake run utilizes a `workflow/cluster.json` configuration file and HPC parallelization of the various steps in the pipeline.
 Users will need to create a `cluster.json` file specific to their HPC setup that has resources for all of the rules in `workflow/Snakefile`.

+5) Analyze the result files using the R scripts - all of the R scripts in the `workflow/analysis/R` folder can be used to analyze the results of the perturbation experiments. **Currently, an exhaustive list of custom analysis scripts is not available, but the existing scripts can be modified to suit the needs of the user**.
+We provide one custom script for analysis of KNN classification accuracy in the `workflow/analysis/R/knn_example.R` file.
+Please note that this file still needs to be modified in the appropriate input locations, which are indicated in the comments of the file.